-If the Lynx server does not use the cluster storage system, or the cluster storage system is crashed, then recovery relies on geo-replication and reconstruction.
+If the Lynx server does not use the cluster storage system, recovery relies on geo-replication and reconstruction.
 Before using a geo-replica, the system must ensure it is up-to-date, by restarting and waiting for the completion of any replication sub-chains that might be coordinated by the failed Lynx server; how this is done is explained in (2) below.
-Derived tables might not be geo-replicated; these tables are reconstructed using the base tables.
-Then, the system reconfigures the replica groups to replace the failed server with a server holding the geo-replicas or reconstructed tables.
+Derived tables might not be georeplicated; these tables are reconstructed using the base tables.
+Then, the system reconfigures the replica groups to replace the failed server with a server holding the georeplicas or reconstructed tables.

 (2) The coordinator crashes while executing a chain.
 In this case, the system restarts the coordinator at another host.
 The new coordinator determines the outstanding chains using the history table of the previous coordinator, which is kept in the cluster storage system.
 To handle datacenter failures (see below), the coordinator's cluster storage system is geo-replicated at buddy datacenters (§5.2).
-(Note that the cluster storage of the coordinator is separate from the cluster storage of a Lynx server-only the former uses buddies; the latter is contained in a single datacenter.)
+(Note that the cluster storage of the coordinator is separate from the storage of a Lynx server-only the former uses buddies; the latter is contained in a single datacenter.)
 For each outstanding chain, the new coordinator replays the chain from its first hop, executing one hop at a time using the origin ordering sequencers stored in the history table.
 Servers that already executed the chain avoid duplicate execution as explained above.